markrai/seen/README.md

 *Choice.* For single-user simplicity, the **SQLite** backend steps away from a microservice architecture, to a self-contained binary.
 The ingestion pipeline is clear and modular for future extensibility.
 For even more scalability, there is also a **PostgreSQL** version.

 *Decoupled architecture.* The backend deploys separately from the frontend, and is client agnostic.
-You can even create your own, and it will work with Nazr's backend.
+You can even create your own, and it will work with Seen's backend.

 *Quirky - in all the good ways.* A search box which accepts wildcards.
 Advanced filters to specifically search for WhatsApp or Google Pixel media.
 Extract audio from video.
 Ability to transcode older video formats such as MPG, 3GP, WMV,  AVI, etc. Image burst capture of video.